-- Data can have inconsistencies in how it's presented - This can cause problems in searching for and representing the value, where it's seen within the dataset but is not properly represented in visualizations or query results.
-Common formatting problems involve resolving whitespace, dates, inconsistent names and data types - Resolving formatting issues is typically up to the people who are using the data.
-For example, standards on how dates and numbers are presented can differ by country - Fuzzy matching is the process of automatically finding text strings that are very similar to the target string - In general, a string is considered "closer" to another one the fewer characters you'd need to change if you were transforming one string into another - So "apple" and "snapple" are two changes away from each other (add "s" and "n") while "in" and "on" are one change away (replace "i" with "o")
+Data can have inconsistencies in how it's presented

+- Common formatting problems involve resolving whitespace, dates, inconsistent names and data types.
+For instance, you can check for typos or inconsistent capitalization.
+This is mostly a concern for categorical features! - Resolving formatting issues is typically up to the people who are using the data.
+For example, standards on how dates and numbers are presented can differ by country - Fuzzy matching is the process of automatically finding text strings that are very similar to the target string - In general, a string is considered "closer" to another one the fewer characters you'd need to change if you were transforming one string into another - So "apple" and "snapple" are two changes away from each other (add "s" and "n") while "in" and "on" are one change away (replace "i" with "o") - ▶ Regex also helps, see here for more information